schwericke/schwericke/README.md

 # Hi! :wave:

-## I am Anton - Data Scientist and Machine Learning Engineer
+## I am Anton - Data Scientist and Analyst

 ⚙️ Fluent in Python, SQL and R